-When your insurance provider sends for your totaled car to be towed, you’ll sign your car title over to the company's name.
+When your insurance provider sends for your totaled car to be towed, you’ll sign your car title to the company's name.
 They’ll use it to get a salvage title from the DMV.

 Insurance Has First Rights to Do What They Want With the Car

 Once the insurance company has the title, they might sell your totaled car to a salvage lot or junkyard.
-They are now the legal owner of the vehicle and will will then try to recoup some of their expenses after paying out your claim.
+They are now the legal owner of the vehicle and will then try to recoup some of their expenses after paying out your claim.